SumanthPai/Python-CodeVerse/README.md

 # Python-CodeVerse
-A smaple set of Python Programs covering all concepts
+A sample set of Python Programs covering all concepts